ashfaq1701/fast-mixer/README.md

 To run this project install NDK and CMake in Android Studio.

-This project uses some c++ projects (oboe and libsndfile) as submodules.
+This project uses some C++ projects (oboe and libsndfile) as submodules.
 After cloning run below command,

 ```bash
 git submodule update --init